 OTHER USEFUL INFORMATION

 The University’s site for new students also has lots of useful information, and you should certainly look through it.
+The University also have a specific page to help international students settle into life at Oxford.

 TV License: you need a TV Licence to watch or download BBC programmes on demand, including catch up TV or on BBC iPlayer.
 More information is available here.